Admissions

 As patient-centered care continues to gain recognition for its positive impact on treatment satisfaction and substance use outcomes in addiction medical hospitals, the role of patient advocates becomes increasingly essential in advocating for patient rights, improving healthcare decision-making, and ultimately fostering a more patient-centric approach to addiction treatment.

-Role of Patient Advocates1
+Role of Patient Advocates

 Patient advocates play a crucial role in addiction medical hospitals, acting as intermediaries between patients, healthcare providers, and insurance companies.
 Their primary goal is to empower patients by providing them with the necessary support and guidance to make informed decisions about their health and treatment options [2].